doevelopper/cppbdd101/src/main/resources/guides/contribution-guidelines.md

 The commit message format is important because these messages are used to create a changelog for each release.
 The tag and issue number help to create more consistent and useful changelogs.

-Copyright (c) 2018 Nicholas A.L H. All rights reserved.
+Copyright (c) 2018 Arian .L H. All rights reserved.
 Copyright (c) 2014-2017 Google, Inc. http://angular.io